rossbar/elegant-scipy/sphinx/content/ch4.md

 (complex[^complex]) values.
 The spectrum does not contain any information about time! [^time]

-% TODO: Need multi-line footnote support for this
 [^complex]: The Fourier transform essentially tells us how to combine
             a set of sinusoids of varying frequency to form the input signal.
 The spectrum consists of complex numbers—one for